Press office - Communication - Music consultant & PR

 ALTRE NEWS

-The “beat”, the hypnotic and obsessive footstep that recalls primitive dances, is the fulcrum of Make It Better, the debut album by Italian band a/lpaca out today 19 March 2021 on… Leggi Tutto
+The “beat”, the hypnotic and obsessive footstep that recalls primitive dances, is the fulcrum of Make It Better, the debut album by Italian band a/lpaca to be released… Leggi Tutto